 Maritza lives with her father and her mother.
-At home, duties include running errands.
+Her duties at home include carrying water, caring for animals and running errands.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.

-As part of Compassion's ministry, Maritza participates in church activities and Bible class.
-She is also in pre-school where her performance is average.
-Art and playing with dolls are her favorite activities.
+As part of Compassion's ministry, Maritza participates in church activities, Bible class and youth group.
+She is also in kindergarten where her performance is above average.
+Playing house, art and playing with dolls are her favorite activities.

 Maritza lives in the mountainous community of La Vaquería, home to approximately 3,200 residents.
 Typical houses are constructed of dirt or cement floors, brick walls and tin roofs.